EdDataScienceEES/tutorial-Biodiversity-Hotspot-Mapping/tutorial.md

 ## 1. Introduction

+Data come in a variety of forms, and understanding how to visualize and analyze them is crucial for uncovering patterns and insights.
+In the field of biodiversity conservation, mapping biodiversity hotspots is one of the most effective ways to identify areas of high species richness and vulnerability.
+This tutorial will guide you through the process of working with species occurrence data and environmental data to map biodiversity hotspots.

-In this tutorial, we will be working with species occurrence data and environmental data to map biodiversity hotspots.
-You will learn how to handle and visualize biodiversity data in R using the `dplyr` package, as well as spatial analysis techniques with `ggplot2` and raster.
-We will focus on Panthera leo (Lions) as an example species and use data from the Global Biodiversity Information Facility (GBIF) and WorldClim for environmental factors.
+We will focus on Panthera leo (Lions) as our example species and use data from the [Global Biodiversity Information Facility (GBIF)](https://www.gbif.org/zh/) for species occurrences and WorldClim for environmental factors.
+You'll learn how to handle and visualize biodiversity data in `R` using the `dplyr` package for data manipulation, and spatial analysis techniques with `ggplot2` and `raster` for creating informative maps

 ### Prerequisites

+This tutorial is suitable for those with a basic understanding of data manipulation and visualization in `R`.
+We will cover concepts from basic data cleaning and transformation with `dplyr`, to more advanced spatial analysis with `ggplot2` and `raster`.
+To make the most out of this tutorial, you should be familiar with:

+- Data manipulation using `dplyr` and `tidyr`
+- Data visualization with `ggplot2`

-While we will use programming language `R` throughout the tutorial, the concepts you will learn here are applicable in other programming languages as well!
-To fully appreciate the code in this tutorial you should have at least a basic knowledge of data manipulation using `dplyr`, `tidyr` and visualising data using `ggplot2`.
-If you are new to R or need to refresh your memory there are great resources available on the Coding Club website:
+If you're new to these topics or need a refresher, there are excellent resources available on the Coding Club website:

 [Getting started with R and RStudio](https://ourcodingclub.github.io/tutorials/intro-to-r/)